Matt-from-Produce/brackets/README.md

 # how?
 Firstly, by using MongoDB to store data.
 Data can be summed up in two collections, users and brackets.

-Node+Express to serve it up, making use of Express' advantages for SPAs and interaction with Mongoose and implementing a RESTful API.
+Node+Express to serve it up, making use of its advantages for SPAs and implementing a RESTful API.

 React will be the front.
 No Redux yet!